ocapn/ocapn/draft-specifications/CapTP Specification.md

 This answer position is then referenced with a [`desc:answer`](#desc-answer) descriptor.
-Note that when the answer position is no longer needed, it's important to notify the other side with a [`op:gc-answer`](#opgc-answer) message (see section for details).
+Note that when the answer position is no longer needed, it's important to inform the other side with a [`op:gc-answer`](#opgc-answer) message (see section for details).

 If no promise pipelining is needed, this value should be false.

 ### `resolve-me-desc`
-This is a `desc:import-object` or `desc:import-promise` which represents a reference to a local object which will be notified upon the resolution of the promise.
+This is a `desc:import-object` or `desc:import-promise` which represents a reference to a resolver which will be notified upon settlement of the promise.

 ### Receiving